 - 5 easy steps for driving traffic to your knowledge base

-So, before we dive deep into the actionable tips, let’s outline the different advantages that your company can benefit by using knowledge base as marketing tool.
+So, before we dive deep into the actionable tips, let’s outline the different advantages that your company can benefit by using knowledge base as a marketing tool.

 Why Should You Educate your Customers on the Existence of your Knowledge Base?

-There are several reasons why you should use your knowledge base as marketing tool to promote.
-In order to discuss the advantages of using knowledge base as marketing tool, we are going to assume that you have already created a good knowledge base for your product.
+There are several reasons why you should use your knowledge base as a marketing tool to promote.
+In order to discuss the advantages of using knowledge base as a marketing tool, we are going to assume that you have already created a good knowledge base for your product.

 As such, the first advantage becomes quite obvious.
 You have already invested resources and time into crafting your knowledge base.
 By marketing it, you are simply increasing the return on your initial investment.

-Other less obvious (but still important) benefits using your knowledge base as marketing tool to your customers include:
+Other less obvious (but still important) benefits using your knowledge base as a marketing tool to your customers include:

 Reduced Employee Overhead

 If your customers know of the existence of your knowledge base, they will be able to use it as a self-service support tool.